« Previous Page Table of Contents Next Page »

 Reb Mosze and reb Szlama were partners for a time, both running one school – a child studied Chumash and Rashi with Mosze Melamed then continued Gemara/Talmud and Tosafot with Szlama Melamed.
 They amicably separated at some point and referred students to each other.

-Reb Yekhezkel Melamed (Shmulevitz)
+Reb Yekhezkel Melamed (Shmulewicz)

 Reb Yekhezkel was the son-in-law of Yehoshua Melamed married to his daughter Sara'le.
-He was one the sharpest Gur yeshiva students.
-A true G-d fearing man but even though he was popular and accepted by the Gur Chasidim – they did not allow him to teach their children because he was not a good teacher.
+He was one the sharpest Ger yeshiva students.
+A true G-d fearing man but even though he was popular and accepted by the Ger Chasidim – they did not allow him to teach their children because he was not a good teacher.
 After his wife passed away leaving him with three children, he married Frimet the daughter of reb Gershon Melamed.
 His fate was a lifetime of poverty.

 Reb Icchak Silver Melamed (Rozenfarb)

 Reb Icchak'l Silver as he was called, had a unique teaching method of his own that neither the parents nor the children understood.
 He never explained the texts he taught.
 He translated the sentences into Yiddish for the pupils to repeat them after him and memorize by heart.
 Never did he engage the heart of a child in story or aggada nor did he ever initiate conversation.
 The children were forbidden to lift their heads from their books as long as he was in the room.
 If he caught one of them looking at something other than the rabbi or the book during class, he would threaten punishment from hell or would properly spank him.
-Despite all this, reb Icchak'l was one of the most important Gur Chasidim in Radomsk, loved, respected and popular as a cheerful man who spread joy around him at holidays and events.
+Despite all this, reb Icchak'l was one of the most important Ger Chasidim in Radomsk, loved, respected and popular as a cheerful man who spread joy around him at holidays and events.
 He was also a truly G-d fearing man and a totally dedicated Torah scholar.

 B. Public Secular Schools